odinb/bash-plexamp-installer/README.md

 - After restart, stop plexamp service: ```systemctl --user stop plexamp.service```.

-- Manually start plexamp from terminal (as same user who did the original install) ```node ~/plexamp/js/index.js``` Enter claim code and player name, wait for plexamp to start, ignore other messages.
+- Manually start plexamp from terminal (as same user who did the original install) with ```node ~/plexamp/js/index.js``` Enter claim code and player name, wait for plexamp to start, ignore other messages.

 - Restart plexamp service: ```systemctl --user restart plexamp.service```, or reboot device.
 Headless should now be visible to other players.